 28.6.4 Bridge of Service

-If an employee is dismissed per Section 28.6.3, and then is rehired to a position within the District within one (1) year, the District shall bridge the employee’s service date.
+If an employee is dismissed per Section 28.6.3, and then is rehired to a position within the OC San within one (1) year, OC San shall bridge the employee’s service date.
 Bridging of service procedures involve adding the total number of days away from work to the employee’s original date of hire.

 28.6.5 Failure to Return to Work

-If, upon the expiration of FMLA or CFRA Leave, or any District approved extension thereof including General Leave, an employee fails to return to work and no additional leave has been authorized, the employee shall be considered to have automatically resigned from his or her position.
-In such cases, the employee will receive advance notification of the District’s intent to implement an automatic resignation.
+If, upon the expiration of FMLA and/or CFRA Leave, or any OC San approved extension thereof including General Leave, an employee fails to return to work and no additional leave has been authorized, the employee shall be considered to have automatically resigned from his or her position.
+In such cases, the employee will receive advance notification of OC San’s intent to implement an automatic resignation.

 28.7 Compliance with Law